onqtam/headjack/docs/why/14_ECONOMICS.md

 > "To arrive at the edge of the world's knowledge, seek out the most complex and sophisticated minds, put them in a room together, and have them ask each other the questions they are asking themselves." - [James Lee Byars](https://www.edge.org/about-edge)

+# Social competition, consumption, relative position & zero-sum status

+> "The world is not driven by greed; it's driven by envy." - [Charlie Munger](https://x.com/shaneaparrish/status/1748353737167356305)

+> "Men do not desire to be rich, but to be richer than other men." - [John Stuart Mill](https://www.azquotes.com/quote/837834)

+> "Here’s a list of things we want and don’t want.
+See if you can spot the pattern:
+>
+> 1. We don’t just want to make money; we want to make more money than our neighbors.
+>
+> 2. We don’t just want a job; want to have a more prestigious job than our peers.
+>
+> 3. We don’t just want people to like us; we want people to like us more than they like other people.
+>
+> 4. We don’t just want to be educated; we want to have better educational credentials than our competitors on the job market.
+>
+> 5. We don’t just want to belong to a group; we want our group to be better than other groups.
+>
+> 6. We don’t just want to have opinions; we want to have more interesting opinions than other people.
+>
+> 7. We don’t just want to be attractive; we want to be more attractive than our rivals.
+>
+> 8. We don’t just want to be a good person; we want to be holier than thou.
+>
+> 9. We don’t just want to help the environment; we want to be greener than thou.
+>
+> 10. We don’t just want a house; we want a prettier house, with a nicer view, in a better school district, than other people have.
+>
+> Did you spot the pattern?
+Of course you did.
+It’s the unflattering way our desires work.
+We’re constantly comparing ourselves to the people around us, and we’re never quite satisfied until we’re just a little bit better than, or better off than, they are.
+This isn’t true of all our desires (sometimes, we’re just thirsty and want a glass of water), but it’s true of a large percentage of them—dare I say most of them.
+The majority of our time and energy is consumed by small-minded social competition, and we really hate to admit this.
+Our need to cover it up is, perhaps, the greatest source of human bullshit.
+>
+> Why are our desires secretly like this?
+Because natural selection, the thing that made our desires, is an icky, competitive process.
+Animals compete with members of their species for genetic representation in future generations.
+They do this by competing for physical stuff (like food and territory), social stuff (like friends and mates), and the capacity to get social and physical stuff (like status and power).
+The competition rages over thousands of generations, and the winners leave more descendants than the losers.
+We are descendants of the winners, and we have inherited their winning characteristics, including their desire to win—and to conceal that desire from themselves and others (in order to win).
+>
+> ...
+>
+> The reason our desires exist is because our ancestors, who had them, reliably got more stuff than their rivals, who didn’t have them.
+That means our desires must have somehow caused our ancestors to get more stuff than their rivals.
+How did our desires cause our ancestors to get more stuff than their rivals?
+In all likelihood, by motivating them to do that.
+>
+> Here's the problem.
+It never ends.
+Our secretly icky desires cannot all be fulfilled.
+We cannot give everyone what they want if what they want is to be better than, or better off than, other people.
+Our desires simply don’t fit together.
+We will never all get along." - [There's a Problem with Our Desires, by David Pinsof](https://www.everythingisbullshit.blog/p/theres-a-problem-with-our-desires)

+^^ this is why we need an upper limit on consumption imposed through culture

 ██████████████████████████████████████████████████████████████████
 # SECTION: constitutive and regulative rules
 ██████████████████████████████████████████████████████████████████